kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 ### Tests

-KUDO will be tested by several different test suites that validate individual components, KUDO, and frameworks.
+KUDO will be tested by several different test suites that validate individual components, KUDO, and operators.

 #### Unit tests